hyprcub/hyprcub.github.io/_posts/2021-04-09-writeup-daily-bugle.md

 ## Escalating to jjameson user

-Doing the usual password mining, one can find the following lines in the file `/var/www/html/configuration.php`:
+Doing the usual password mining, we can find the following lines in the file `/var/www/html/configuration.php`:
 ```php
 public $user = 'root';
 public $password = 'nv5uz9r3ZEDzVjNu';